 How do I gain access to the computer lab at NES if it is

 You will be issued an NES ID card that has the ability to open the

 computer lab door by swiping the card reader to the left of the

 Where are the NES announcements and events

 The Seminary uses two primary modes of contact to students -

-floor elevator after courses are completed.
+the 1st floor elevator after courses are completed.